eXpandFramework/Reactive.XAF/src/Modules/Reactive.Logger.Hub/Readme.md

 ![image](https://user-images.githubusercontent.com/159464/65379322-d23b8300-dcce-11e9-9c43-194b8f6c92c9.png)
 </twitter>

-Once a TCP Listerner found in any of these ports the application will try to receive and persist all transmitted messages.
+Once a TCP Listener found in any of these ports the application will try to receive and persist all transmitted messages.
 There is already a [Reactive.Logger.Client.exe](https://github.com/eXpandFramework/DevExpress.XAF/tree/master/src/Modules/Reactive.Logger.Client.Win) you can use to monitor all reactive packages of this repository.
 2. Server Mode
 In this mode the application starts transmitting all messages.
 It transmits to a preconfigured port to all connected clients.
 You do not need to implement the `ILoggerHubClientApplication` as before just install the package as a regular XAF module.
 ![image](https://user-images.githubusercontent.com/159464/65379394-e2079700-dccf-11e9-840d-44ec34849229.png)